ruforavishnu/Beta-Beaver/readme.md

 1. Learnt how to create a form using codeigniter's specific form code
 2. Updated the codeigniter form with data from DB at runtime.

+Commit#17
+**********

+Modified on: July 4, 2021
+Time taken: 20 minutes.

+Changes made:

+1. Figuring out if I can write a string to a text file and then read it back in order to debug properly